-New report highlights global governments' failure to support family-friendly policiesFebruary 13th, 2013 in Health /
+New report highlights global governments' failure to support family-friendly policiesFebruary 13, 2013 in Medicine & Health / Health

 A new report launched today by the UCLA World Policy Analysis Center presents never-before-available comparative data on nearly every country in the world, revealing how millions of children across the globe face conditions that limit their opportunities to thrive and reach their full potential.
 Dr. Jody Heymann, dean of the UCLA Jonathan and Karin Fielding School of Public Health, co-authored the study.